SetProtocol/setprotocol.js/documentation/output.md

 generateSalt(): BigNumber
 ```

+######  Returns
-Generates a pseudo-random 256-bit salt.
+`BigNumber` - A pseudo-random 256-bit number that can be used as a salt.
-The salt can be included in an order, ensuring that the order generates a unique orderHash
-and will not collide with other outstanding orders that are identical in all other parameters.
+---
 ####  isValidOrderHashOrThrow

+Checks if the supplied hex encoded order hash is valid.
+Note: Valid means it has the expected format, not that an order
+with the orderHash exists.

 [Source](api/orders.ts#L101)